kexiZeroing/kexiZeroing.github.io/src/posts/vue-reactivity-clone.md

 - `ref()` is calling `reactive()` behind the scenes.
 - `ref()` has a `.value` property for reassigning, `reactive()` does not have this and therefore CANNOT be reassigned.

+### Why Vue component data needs to be a function?
+To ensure that each instance has its own unique set of data, the data option in a component must be a function that returns an object, rather than an object itself.
+This is because the object returned from a function is created every time a new instance of the component is created, while an object assigned directly to the data option would be shared across all instances.
+Methods, computed property definitions, and lifecycle hooks are created and stored only once, and run against every instance of a component.

 ### Shortcomings of React `useState()`
 React `useState()` returns a state, the value.
 This means that `useState()` has no idea how the state value is used inside the component.
 The implication is that once you notify React of state change through a call to `setState()`, React has no idea which part of the page has changed and therefore must re-render the whole component.